radrow/ddtrace/EVALUATION.md

   different.

-## Reproducing the results from the paper
+## Reproducing the results in the paper

 ### Reproducing the plots in *Figures 15 and 16*